 * Lunch and dinner in accordance with the program if stated.

 Drankjes, fooien en uitgaven van persoonlijke aard.

 * De internationale vluchten van en naar Ecuador.

 * Reis – of annuleringsverzekering.

-This is an example trip.
-You can adapt the order of the trip and the choice of hotels and excursions to your wishes.
-For example, you can combine this trip with another example trip or a subsequent cruise to the Galapagos Islands.
+This is a sample trip.
+The order of the trip and the choice of hotels and excursions can be adapted to your wishes.
+You can combine this trip with another example trip or a cruise to the Galapagos Islands.
 The extensive range of hotels, excursions and cruises can be found elsewhere on this website.